minte9/algorithms-pages/main/recursion/README.md

 #### Exponents
 Exponents are calculated by `multiplying` a number by itself.       [p34](./04_exponents/calculating_exponents.py)
 Iterative function based on `power rule` from recursive approach.   [p36](./04_exponents/recursive_insights.py)

-#

-## Head Tail

-Sum numbers / p46
-To sum numbers we `add the head` to the sum of tail array.

-Reverse string / p49
-To reverse a string we `place the head behind` the tail.

-Palindrome / p52
-A palindrome is a word `spelled the same` forward or backward.

 ## Tower of Hanoi
 A puzzle involving a tower of `stacked disks`                       [p54](./07_tower_of_hanoi/tower_of_hanoi.py)